chipsalliance/firrtl-spec/spec.md

 be applied to analog signals are casts to other signal types.

-When an analog signal appears as a field of an aggregate type, the aggregate cannot appear in a standard connection statement; however, the partial connection statement will `attach`{.firrtl} corresponding analog fields of its operands according to the partial connection algorithm described in [@sec:the-partial-connection-algorithm].
+When an analog signal appears as a field of an aggregate type, the aggregate cannot appear in a standard connection statement.

 As with integer types, an analog type can represent a multi-bit signal.
 When analog signals are not given a concrete width, their widths are inferred